-- Lack of publicity and/or transparency justification during the procurement procedures; - Non-competitive procurement procedures, with no justification or against regulations; - Discriminatory, illegal or excessive requirements or technical specifications; - Poor or biased definition of selection or award criteria; - Noncompliance with established requirements and deadlines for submission of tenders; - Overpricing, evidence of collusive practices or conflicts of interests; - Shortcomings in tenders' evaluation operations or unsubstantiated award decisions; - Contracts deficiencies (insufficient guarantees to cover the risks of nonperformance; excessive duration of contracts); - Illegal amendments to tenders and unjustified substantial modifications to contracts; - Poor contract management (supervision of orders, deliveries and payments, control of subcontractors, late delivery, compliance to agreed terms, poor quality, increase in scope, excessive costs, fictitious suppliers). - 82)86) Besides the findings and recommendations included in the SAI's audit reports, all concrete instances of suspected fraud and corruption identified in an audit need to be documented and submitted to the management and competent authorities.
+- Poor risk allocation between providers and public bodies; - Insufficient justification and background studies for needs, investments and procurements; - Imprecise definition of the procurement object or splitting of the procurement object or estimated costs; - Lack of important information in the procurement documents, such as deadlines to submit tenders or details of the procurement object or requirements; - Lack of publicity and/or transparency justification during the procurement procedures; - Non-competitive procurement procedures, with no justification or against regulations; - Discriminatory, illegal or excessive requirements or technical specifications; - Poor or biased definition of selection or award criteria; - Noncompliance with established requirements and deadlines for submission of tenders; - Overpricing, evidence of collusive practices or conflicts of interests; - Shortcomings in tenders' evaluation operations or unsubstantiated award decisions; - Contracts deficiencies (insufficient guarantees to cover the risks of nonperformance; excessive duration of contracts); - Illegal amendments to tenders and unjustified substantial modifications to contracts; - Poor contract management (supervision of orders, deliveries and payments, control of subcontractors, late delivery, compliance to agreed terms, poor quality, increase in scope, excessive costs, fictitious suppliers); - Entity management documents not updated, which makes it difficult to define the degree of participation of public officials and/or servants involved in public contracting.

+- 85) Besides the findings and recommendations included in the SAI's audit reports, all concrete instances of suspected fraud and corruption identified in an audit need to be documented and submitted to the management and competent authorities.
 Depending on the individual SAI's mandate and the nationally established procedures, the SAI may be authorized or mandated to transfer information to investigation bodies.
-Some SAIs work closely with anti-corruption agencies. - 83)87) The final stage of audit of Public Procurement is follow-up control of compliance with recommendations based on conclusions arising from findings of audit.
+Some SAIs work closely with anti-corruption agencies24. - 86) The final stage of audit of public procurement is follow-up control of compliance with recommendations based on the conclusions arising from findings of audit.
 The SAI establishes a follow-up process to monitor and ensure that audit recommendations have been effectively implemented.
-Its primary objective is to organize feedback, to continuously track the implementation of recommendations in operations of an audited entity and to assess the final effect of such implementation.
+Its primary objective is to organize feedback, continuously track the implementation of recommendations in operations of an audited entity and assess the final effect of such implementation.
 During the follow-up process, it is often useful to pay particular attention not so much to the process of implementing the recommendations, but to the final results in improving efficiency and effectiveness of the internal control system, removing bottlenecks in the procurement process management and, finally, elimination of breaches and errors, minimization of unnecessary expenditure and generally improving procurement efficiency.

-&lt;sup>20 INTOSAI signed a Memorandum of Understanding (MoU) with the United Nations Office on Drugs and Crime (UNODC), on 30 July 2019.
+INTOSAI signed a Memorandum of Understanding (MoU) with the United Nations Office on Drugs and Crime (UNODC), on 30 July 2019.
 This MoU deals with reaffirming the essential role that SAIs play in combating corruption and enhancing collaboration between the SAIs and anti-corruption bodies to more effectively prevent and fight corruption.